bmorris3/batman/docs/acknowledgements.rst

 Acknowledgements
 =================
-Many thanks to the following individuals for their support in the development of ``batman``:
+Many thanks to the following individuals for their support in the development of ``robin``:

 - Jacob Bean
 - Kevin Stevenson